IoMargaris/Android-Basics-Words-App/README.md

 # Android-Basics-Words-App
+This "starter" branch contains the source code for the Words app that uses Intents to navigate through screens (see the "activities" branch for use of fragments instead)

+_*Based on Google's official training pathway (Unit 3: Navigation/Pathway 1)_

 This simple dictionary app allows you to select a letter and use Intents to navigate to an Activity that presents a number of words starting with that letter.
 Each word can be looked up via a web search.